 A warm workspace is one thing, but you also need plenty of room to handle lumber, store tools and maneuver projects around.
 Most garages need to go on a diet, and that’s why job number one is to get rid of those crusty paint cans, broken dehumidifiers and everything else you “might need some day”.
 Be ruthless.

-As long as your toolboxes are latched tight, moist springtime air probably won’t come in contact with cold tools and it won’t cause condensation.
+As long as your toolboxes are latched tight and sealed, moist springtime air probably won’t come in contact with cold tools and it won’t cause condensation.
 This is your best bet if you can’t heat your garage.
 For particularly rust-sensitive tools, consider putting a silica gel dehumidifier canister in the toolbox or cabinet.
 This draws airborne moisture from the small, enclosed space, ensuring that rust doesn’t get a chance.
 The best units include a metal outer canister.
 Just heat the unit in a toaster oven to drive off captured moisture, re-establishing the effectiveness of the unit for another three or four months.
 You can buy small silica gel canisters at camera shops or larger ones at Lee Valley Tools (800-267-8767).
 If you’ve got stationary tools like a tablesaw, paste wax applied to the bed is the only option you’ve got for keeping rust at bay.